Basic Information

 Sharks can be found in all of Earth’s oceans, from the freezing Arctic to the warm tropical waters near the equator!

-Some sharks can swim in both salt water and fresh water!
+Some sharks, like the bull shark, can swim in both salt water and fresh water, and have been found thousands of miles up rivers!

 Some deep-sea sharks live more than 8,000 feet (2,438 meters) below the ocean surface — that’s deeper than 25 football fields stacked on top of each other!

-Some sharks have skin flaps around their mouths that look like seaweed, helping them hide from prey!
+Some sharks, like the wobbegong, have skin flaps around their mouths that look like seaweed, helping them hide from prey!

 Sharks have survived five mass extinctions that wiped out most other species on Earth!